todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 Even though `k` is non-negative, we use an signed `int32_t` type (not `uint32_t`) because operations involving both signed and unsigned integers will often result in the signed type being converted to unsigned, which is not desired here.
 It's easiest just to keep everything as `int32_t`.

-The choice of `4095 - k` not `4096 - k` means that this crossfade perfectly isolates each of the two inputs at the ends of knob travel, at the expense of a very slight decline ($4095/4096$) in amplitude.
+The choice of `4095 - k` not `4096 - k` means that this crossfade perfectly isolates each of the two inputs at the ends of the range 0–4095, at the expense of a very slight decline ($4095/4096$) in amplitude.

 Let's again examine the possibility of overflow.
 The multiply operations here calculate the product of signed 12-bit and unsigned 12-bit numbers, resulting in a signed 24-bit number.
 We then add two of these, which would in general produce up to a signed 25-bit number, but here because of the `k` and `4095-k` multiplicands, the sum is in fact signed 24-bit.
 This is well within the signed 32-bit range of the integer type, so there is no risk of overflow during the evaluation of the expression.
 Shifting right by 12 bits produces a signed 12-bit result (-2048 to 2047) which will not wrap in the `AudioOut` functions.